wesleyk22/javascript-todo-app/README.md

 ## What I personally learned from building this project

 In this project, I focused on a lot of foundational javascript concepts for front end development.
 I learned how to use event listeners, how to select DOM elements, adding/removing class elements from DOM elements.
 I learned how add interactivity with tool tips and animated icons.
 I also learned how to create a modal.
 I also became more comfortable with using the Javascript localstorage system, serializing objects by converting them into strings and then parsing them to load them again.
+I also polished some of my HTML & CSS skills as well making sure to incorporate responsive design and tried to make the UI look clean with rounded edges and smooth gradients, using font awesome icons as well.
+Overall this project was my first steps towards learning front end development and learning raw javascript before trying to learn a framework.

 ## How to run the program